GoogleCloudPlatform/PerfKitBenchmarker/README.md

 Once configured, use flag `--profile` to specify which RackCLI profile to use.
 You can find more details here: https://developer.rackspace.com/docs/rack-cli/configuration/#config-file

+**Note:** Not all flavors are supported on every region.
+Always check first if the flavor is supported in the region.

 ### Installing CLIs and credentials for SoftLayer

 Make sure you have installed pip (see the section above).